mopidy/mopidy.js/README.md

 ### Prebuilt bundle

-A minified versions of Mopidy.js, complete with sourcemap, is available from the project's
+A minified versions of Mopidy.js, complete with sourcemaps, is available from the project's
 [GitHub release page](https://github.com/mopidy/mopidy.js/releases).